dixitadarsharavi/Implementation-of-PWM-and-power-analysis-using-MSP430/README.md

 # Implementation-of-PWM-and-power-analysis-using-MSP430

 A short time lucky charm wheel spin as a inter class project was designed and demonstrated using MSP430 FR4133.
+The objective was to implement
+Debounce effect,
-The objective was to implement debounce effect, Low power mode operation and Pulse width modulation techniques, along with display of the count.
+Low power mode operation,
+Pulse width modulation techniques, along with display of the count.

 # Requirements: